aayusharora/Aftershoot/cover-letter.md

 *   <span class="c3">(3) as well as the timeline on how you plan on bringing it to life by May 1, 2020\.
     </span>

 <span class="c3">We are working on the primary market research of this concept from past 3-4 months and results are really convincing.
-For the prototype, we have used  Firebase Vision Edge to classify photos into blur and unblur and overexposed and underexposed with an accuracy of 80% and 85% respectively.
+For the prototype, we have used  AutoML to classify photos into blur and unblur and overexposed and underexposed with an accuracy of 80% and 85% respectively.
 With the help of Google and the best datasets, we are aiming to achieve a higher accuracy in our algorithms  along with a possible integration of this in Google Photos.</span>
 <p>Demo link: https://drive.google.com/file/d/1tt2JZPNd1QyShZr9fxt7YF9SxoIxByCO/view</p>
 <span class="c3">With the help of AutoML and our proprietary algorithms, we have already created a Proof of concept.</span>